-In the Branding Tab of the left toolbar, you can set the fonts there are available to use in your app.
+In the Branding Tab of the left toolbar, you can see the fonts that are available to use in your app.
 There are two types of fonts you can set -- a Heading Font and a Body Font.
 When you add components to your app, the text in them will default to one of these two selected fonts.

 Source Sans Pro